sharpmachine/slingstonemedia.com/wp-content/plugins/image-widget/readme.txt

 Edit the new file to your hearts content.
 Please do not edit the one in the plugin folder as that will cause conflicts when you update the plugin to the latest release.

-New in 3.2: You may now also use the "sp_template_image-widget_widget" filter to override the default template behavior for .php template files.
+New in 3.2: You may now also use the "sp_template_image-widget_widget.php" filter to override the default template behavior for .php template files.
 Eg: if you wanted widget.php to reside in a folder called my-custom-templates/ and wanted it to be called my-custom-name.php:

-`add_filter('sp_template_image-widget_widget', 'my_template_filter');
+`add_filter('sp_template_image-widget_widget.php', 'my_template_filter');
 function my_template_filter($template) {
 	return get_template_directory() . '/my-custom-templates/my-custom-name.php';
 }`

 == Changelog ==

+= 3.3.4 =

+* Fix javascript bugs in the widget admin UI. ( thanks for filing this @joo-joo )
+* Fix notices in php error log.
+* Add widget description filter $args and $instance ( thanks @jeffreyzinn )
+* Fixed localization and renamed key to 'image-widget'

+= 3.3.3 =

+* Romanian translation courtesy of Alexander Ovsov at Web Geek Science (http://webhostinggeeks.com).

+= 3.3.2 =

+* Remove extra esc_attr() from the $title display.
+(Thank you @romaspit)

+= 3.3.1 =

+* Add minor security updates.
+* Update readme, thumbnails and other minor descriptors.

+= 3.3 =

+* Fix to allow the widget to work in the non-async (browser) uploader.
+Props Bjorn Wijers

+= 3.2.11 =

+* Yet another minor JS fix to hopefully address issues of lightbox not working

+= 3.2.10 =

+* Fix JS typo.

 = 3.2.9 =

 * Minor JS fix to hopefully address issues of lightbox not working
+* Use new the new [jQuery.fn.on](http://api.jquery.com/on/) method for forward compatibility.

 = 3.2.8 =